Video2BEV: Transforming Drone Videos to BEVs for Video-based Geo-localization: Visualization

 \subsection{Visualizations of the UniV Dataset}

 We provide additional visualizations of $45^\circ$ and $30^\circ$ elevation angles in the UniV dataset (see~\reffig{fig:45_30}).
 Although both videos capture the same building, they differ significantly between the two elevation angles.
 Videos captured at a $45^\circ$ elevation angle provide overall views of the core areas of the target building, with these areas visible in most cases.
 In contrast, at the relatively lower elevation angle of $30^\circ$, drone-view videos offer a wider field of view but also introduce more occlusions.
 Consequently, core areas of the target building are occluded in some frames while remaining visible in others (see~\reffig{fig:45_30}), effectively simulating outputs from real-world drone flights.
+More visualizations can be found in the \textbf{\emph{UniV-dataset.mp4}}.